 - Fire 7: 7-inch, 1024 x 600 pixels, 171ppi

-- Fire HD 8: 8-inch, 1280 x 800 pixels, 189ppi
+- Fire HD 8 (all models): 8-inch, 1280 x 800 pixels, 189ppi

-- Fire HD 10: 10.1-inch, 1920 x 1200 pixels, 224ppi
+- Fire HD 10 (all models): 10.1-inch, 1920 x 1200 pixels, 224ppi

-The Fire 7 has a 1024 x 600 pixel resolution display, which equates to 171ppi across its 7-inches.
+The Fire 7 has a 1024 x 600-pixel resolution display, which equates to 171ppi across its 7-inches.

-The 8-inch model has a 1280 x 800 pixel resolution, which comes out at 189ppi.
+The 8-inch model has a 1280 x 800-pixel resolution, which comes out at 189ppi.
 Again, this is a boosted display compared to previous versions of this tablet so has reasonable contrast and clarity, with a slight boost in pixel density over the Fire 7, although there's very little difference other than the size.

 The 10-inch model makes a bigger step to 1920 x 1200 pixels, which is 224ppi.
 This is quite a bit sharper than both the smaller tablets as well as giving you 2 inches more on the diagonal.
-If it's size you crave, then go for the Fire HD 10.
+If it's a larger size you crave, then go for the Fire HD 10.

 Amazon Fire tablet hardware

-- Fire 7: 1.3GHz quad-core, 1GB RAM, 8/16GB storage + microSD
+- Fire 7: 1.3GHz quad-core, 1GB RAM, 16/32GB storage + microSD (512GB)

-- Fire HD 8: 1.3GHz quad-core, 1.5GB RAM, 16/32GB storage + microSD
+- Fire HD 8: 2.0GHz quad-core, 2GB RAM, 32/64GB storage + microSD (1TB)

-- Fire HD 10: 1.8GHz quad-core, 2GB RAM, 32/64GB storage + microSD
+- Fire HD 8 Plus: 2.0GHz quad-core, 3GB RAM, 32/64GB storage + microSD (1TB)

-In terms of internal memory however, the Fire 7 is offered at 8GB and 16GB, while the HD 8 comes in 16 or 32GB models and the HD 10 in 32 or 64GB options.
+In terms of internal memory, the Fire 7 is offered at 16GB and 32GB, while the HD 8 models and HD 10 models come in at 32 or 64GB.

-All the tablets offer dual-band Wi-Fi, there is no LTE offering on any of the models.
-The Fire 7 has a mono speaker, while the HD 8 and HD 10 both offer "Dolby Audio" stereo speakers, meaning sound quality is better on the two larger models, with much more pronounced stereo separation and better high volume fidelity.
+All the tablets offer dual-band Wi-Fi, there's no 4G LTE offering on any of the models.
+The Fire 7 has a mono speaker, while the HD 8 models and HD 10 both offer "Dolby Atmos" stereo speakers, meaning sound quality is better on the larger models, with much more pronounced stereo separation and better high volume fidelity when watching videos.